 Gorilla Clear Repair Tape and Gorilla Tape 35-Yard Roll: Enough of you told me I needed to try Gorilla Tape and I did.
 If you can imagine a product even better than duct tape, this is it.

 Potable Aqua Water Treatment Tablets: Potable Aqua Water Purification Tablets make questionable water bacteriologically suitable to drink.
 Easy to use and the water is ready to drink in 30 minutes.
 One 50 tablet bottle treats 25 quarts of water.

-Solar Charger for Standard Batteries: This Goal Zero Guide 10 Plus Power Pack , coupled with the Goal Zero Nomad 7 Solar Panel is what I use to charge up AA and AAA batteries as well as my electronic devices.
-I purchased mine as a kit from Amazon.
+Solar Charger for Rechargeable Batteries: This Goal Zero Guide 10 Plus Power Pack, coupled with the Goal Zero Nomad 7 Solar Panel is what I use to charge up AA and AAA batteries as well as my electronic devices.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!

 Spark Naturals has their Essential 4 Pack in a larger, 15ml size.
 The kit includes, Lavender, Lemon, Melaleuca (Tea Tree) and Peppermint.